 The stationary spatial structures that emerge for $x>0$ can be classified into the three types depicted in Fig.~\ref{fig:profiles}: {\it sustained oscillations} (lilac line, with $\bar{k}>0$ and $\bar{x}\to \infty$); {\it decaying oscillations} (orange line, with $\bar{k}>0$ and finite $\bar{x}$); {\it exponential decay} (gray line $\bar{k}=0$ and finite $\bar{x}$).
 In the case of Fig.~\ref{fig:profiles}b, these three types appear when $D$ changes.
 We also systematically varied the shape parameter $q$ to construct the phase diagram in the plane $q-D$ presented in Fig.~\ref{fig:diagrams}a.

 To perform a theoretical prediction of $\bar{k}$ and $\bar{x}$, within the linear approximation, we consider that these oscillation parameters should be related to the poles of the integrand ${\rm e}^{ikx} \tilde{\psi}(k) /[-\lambda(k)]$ in the expression for the inverse Fourier transform that provides the solution, according to Eq.~(\ref{eq:rhoS}).
-As far as the external field $\psi(x)$ does not introduce non-trivial poles, like in the case of a Heaviside step function ($\tilde\psi(k) \sim 1/k$), only the complex zeros of $\lambda(k)$ matter.
-The dominant (more slowly decaying mode) is given by the pole $k_r+ik_i$ with minimal positive imaginary part, that except for amplitude and phase constants, will provide approximately patterns of the form ${\rm e}^{-k_i x} \cos (k_r x)$, allowing the identifications $\bar{k} = k_r$ and $1/\bar{x}= k_i$.
-This calculation~\cite{poles} is in very good agreement with the results of numerical simulations presented in Fig.~\ref{fig:diagrams}, explaining the observed regimes.
-In fact, the modes that persist beyond the interface have relatively small amplitudes, so that the system response is approximately linear in this region.
-Recall that this analysis assumes mode stability ($\lambda(k)<0$).
+As far as the external field $\psi(x)$ does not introduce non-trivial poles, like in the case of a Heaviside step function ($\tilde\psi(k) \sim 1/k$), only the zeros of the complex extension of $\lambda(k)$ matter.
+The dominant (more slowly decaying mode) is given by the complex poles $k=\pm k_r + i k_i$ ($k_r>0$) with minimal positive imaginary part that, except for amplitude and phase constants, will approximately provide patterns of the form ${\rm e}^{-k_i x} \cos (k_r x)$, allowing the identifications

+This theoretical prediction~\cite{poles} is in very good agreement with the results of numerical simulations, as shown in Fig.~\ref{fig:diagrams}, explaining the observed regimes.

+Moreover, the modes that persist beyond the interface have relatively small amplitudes, so that the system response is approximately linear in this region.

+Lastly, recall that this analysis assumes mode stability ($\lambda(k)<0$).
 When $\lambda(k^\star)>0$, the system is intrinsically unstable, with the poles having null imaginary part (lying on the real axis).
 Nevertheless, the initially fastest growing mode, given by the maximum of $\lambda(k)$, tends to remain the dominant one in the long term~\cite{colombo12}, yielding $\bar k \simeq k^\star$ for the sustained oscillations ($\bar{x} \to \infty$).